When quantum resources backfire: Non-gaussianity and symplectic coherence in noisy bosonic circuits: Classical simulation of noisy bosonic circuits

-then the overlap of the output state of the circuit with global operators with a finite Schatten 1-norm (a prominent example being global projectors) exponentially concentrates to zero and hence the classical simulation of such overlaps becomes trivial.
+then the expectation value of the output state of the circuit for global operators with a finite Schatten 1-norm (a prominent example being global projectors) exponentially concentrates to zero, and hence the classical simulation of such overlaps becomes trivial.

-In the next two sections, we detail classical simulation algorithms to identify regimes where efficient classical simulation of overlap estimation with coherent state projectors and quadrature moment estimation is possible.
+In the next two sections, we give classical simulation algorithms identifying regimes where efficient classical simulation of overlap estimation with coherent state projectors and quadrature moment estimation is possible.